Motivation

 Design -> Analyze design -> Main Effects and Interactions Plots main-effects-plot

 The main effects plot is a great visual to qualitativley grasp the results of the experiment.
 We can tell the how much the factor contributes to the response by the slope and whether it is positive or negative by the slope.
-Flat lines indicate that the factor with the selected levels is insignificant in the model we have created.
+Flat lines indicate that the factor with the selected levels is insignificant in the model prednisone we have created.

 Conclusion

-A simple example was shown how to use an open-source solution for creating and analzying statistical experiments using R. This is the only open-source tool I have found, so levitra if anyone knows of another, please let me know.
+A simple example was shown how to use an open-source solution for creating and analzying statistical experiments using R. This is the only open-source tool I have found, so tadalafil overnight delivery canada if anyone knows of another, please let me know.
 I have found R to be a great lanugage to know.
 The syntax is fine, the packages are numerous, and the community is good.
 Running experiments with DOE methods can be a great tool to have in nearly any industry.
 My background in Industrial and Systems Engineering exposed me to DOE for traditional manufacturing studies, but the concepts can be used in nearly any situation where understand of cause-and-effect is desired.

 Stay Curious!